 Your guides are all experts in their fields and passionate about their subjects, have many years experience of guiding and want to share their knowledge with you.
 With Celtic Compass the magnificent countries of Scotland and Wales are explored through storytelling in the bardic style, folklore, poetry, geology, history, art, archeoastronomy and ecology.
 This gives a fascinating and unique insight into these countries.

-The itineraries have been carefully designed to create magical experiences and unforgettable life-long lasting memories of these incredible places and really give a true flavour of what Scotland is all about and the wonderful things it has to offer.
+The itineraries have been carefully designed to create magical experiences and really give a true flavour of what Scotland is all about and the wonderful things and incredible places it has to offer.

 Travelling should bring great joy to your heart be invigorating and leave you feeling recharged and renewed and definitely inspired.
 We are delighted we are able to offer these journeys so you can explore these special places too.

 If you want to visit ancient yew trees, explore the mysteries of hidden glens, touch ancient standing stones, walk in the steps as 5th century monks and saints or learn the stories of Celtic heroes, villains and saints or climb a holy mountain, visit a holy well, understand how geology has influenced the landscape or just feel more connected to the earth these journeys will be a good fit for you.
 These are journeys off the beaten track.